Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Ooh, what happened next?”
 Blynn asked.

 Hyren gave her a funny look.
-“Blynn,” he said, “you were there.”
+“Blynn, you were there.”

 “I know,” Blynn said, “but it doesn’t make the story any less exciting!”

 The Grundo picked up a sloppy wad of udon noodles in his chopsticks and blew on it a few times before slurping it down noisily in observance of Shenkuuvian etiquette.
 “He escaped into the Lost Desert,” he said, “where he finally met his match in the form of a stubbornly kindhearted teenage girl and her irritating Zafara.”
 He smirked.
-“They raised a ruckus for him all through the Desert’s northern mountains and into the Haunted Woods, and by the time he finally got them to Sloth’s flagship, they’d somehow wormed their way into that crusty old space marine’s heart.
-So he helped them escape.”
+“They raised a ruckus for him all through the Desert’s northern mountains and into the Haunted Woods, and they somehow wormed their way into that crusty old space marine’s heart.
+So he helped them escape from Sloth’s flagship.”

 “Tell him what happens after that!”
-Blynn said as she took a sip of her miso soup.
+Blynn said as she took a sip of her mountain miso soup.
 “Ew, green onions.
 Terra, you can have these.”
-She picked them out of her own bowl and deposited them in her owner’s, much to the human’s delight.
+She picked them out of her own bowl and deposited them in her owner’s.

-Hyren chuckled and said, “Well, those little scamps ended up being clingier than a sticky hand, not to mention really bad at following orders.
+Hyren chuckled.
+“Well, those little scamps ended up being clingier than a sticky hand, not to mention really bad at following orders.
 They stayed on the ship and rescued the Grundo from Sloth’s clutches, and helped the rest of the prisoners commandeer the vessel.”

 “Really?”
 Pharazon asked as he bit plump green soybeans out of their shell.
 “The histories say the Space Faerie was the one who helped with that.”